knative/release/README.md

 interval).
 Once the release automation passed, it will create a release tag in the repository.
 Enhance the respective tags with the collected release-notes using the GitHub UI.

+**NOTE:** The release day does not mean one has to release everything.
+The pipeline outlined below will take time to complete and it is ok for the release to take days.
+The day of the release marks the beginning of this process.

 In general the release dependency order is something like the following (as of v0.20).
 Note: `buoy check` will fail if the dependencies are not yet ready.